-Table Setting 101: Elegant Ideas for Any Occasion
+Table Setting 101: How to Set a Table for Any Occasion

 Don't be surprised if browsing for china patterns and flatware for your wedding registry is getting you in the mood to entertain.
 Stocking up your newlywed nest is bound to inspire some serious dreams of dinner parties to come.
-Not sure what you're really going to need to register for to pull them off?
-Start with this guide on how to set the table—plus tips and tricks to take it to the next level.
+Not sure what you're really going to need to register for to pull off those gorgeous dinner party tablescapes?
+Start with this guide on how to set a table for every occasion, plus tips and tricks to take your place settings to the next level.

 Keep It Simple